Lost in Aggregation: The Causal Interpretation of the IV Estimand: Introduction

 In Section~\ref{subsec:simulation} we show how IV estimates diverge from the target aggregate causal effect when the particular assumptions of Sections~\ref{sec:propagg} and \ref{sec:instaggeq} are not satisfied.
 In Section~\ref{sec:diagnosis} we connect these findings to the exclusion restriction for IV validity to show that these circumstances are untestable in practice and that, consequently, assumptions about aggregation need to be addressed when the exclusion assumption is justified for a domain of application.
 We also argue that standard techniques to mitigate violations of the exclusion restriction will in general not apply in this aggregate setting.
-Finally, in Section~\ref{sec:extensions} we consider several related IV settings.
-We conclude with a strong note of caution: If IV estimates that involve aggregate treatment variables are taken to provide sound policy advice, then rather strong assumptions about the nature of the aggregation or the policy intervention have to be justified.
+Finally, in Section~\ref{sec:extensions} we consider several related IV settings {and set out what our results imply for applied practice.} We conclude with a strong note of caution: If IV estimates that involve aggregate treatment variables are taken to provide sound policy advice, then rather strong assumptions about the nature of the aggregation or the policy intervention have to be justified.